Wangyuxuan-xuan/acssz.github.io/content/en/partner-card/lins/index.md

 ---
-title: LIN'S餐厅 LIN'S CHINESE RESTAURANT AND TAKE-AWAY
+title: LIN'S CHINESE RESTAURANT AND TAKE-AWAY
-summary: Schwamendingenstrasse 21, 8050 Zürich <br> 一次性消费满30 CHF时，持卡人可享堂食9折优惠
+summary: Schwamendingenstrasse 21, 8050 Zürich <br> Cardholders can enjoy a 10% discount on in-room meals for one-time purchases of CHF 30 or more
 tags:
   - eat
 date: 2023-02-06